 FIs are obliged to appoint a compliance officer with the appropriate competencies and experience to perform the statutory duties and responsibilities associated with this role.
-The AML-CFT Decision stipulates that the compliance officer ("CO") performs these duties "under his or her own responsibility", referring to the independent nature of the function, and further provides that the appointment of a person to the position of compliance officer requires the prior consent of the relevant Supervisory Authority.
+The AML-CFT Decision stipulates that the compliance officer ("CO") performs these duties "under his or her own responsibility", referring to the independent nature of the function and from which it should be understood that the position should be at a management level.
+The AML-CFT Decision further provides that the appointment of a person to the position of compliance officer requires the prior consent of the relevant Supervisory Authority.